-- Columbia Law School (J.D., 2004, Harlan Fiske Stone Scholar)
+- Columbia Law School (J.D., Harlan Fiske Stone Scholar)

-- Kyoto University (1998-1999)
+- Kyoto University

 Law Clerk to The Honorable Vanessa D. Gilmore, United States District Court for the Southern District of Texas (2004-2006)

-Chanler Langham is a Partner in the Houston office and native of Fort Worth, TX.
-Mr. Langham litigates and manages complex commercial matters for plaintiffs and defendants in federal and state courts throughout the country involving antitrust, intellectual property, toxic torts, executive compensation, oil and gas, products liability and complex breach of contract issues.
-Mr. Langham has tried and won several jury trials, bench trials, and preliminary injunction hearings.
-He has also won appeals in the 2nd Circuit, 5th Circuit, and Texas Court of Appeals, in addition to successfully settling several multi-million dollar matters.
+Chanler Langham is an accomplished trial lawyer and Partner in the Houston office of Susman Godfrey LLP.
+In the past few years alone, Mr. Langham has obtained several significant, precedent-setting legal victories.
+He litigates and manages complex commercial matters for plaintiffs and defendants in federal and state courts throughout the country involving antitrust, intellectual property, toxic torts, executive compensation, oil and gas, products liability, and complex breach of contract issues.
+Mr. Langham has tried and won several jury trials, bench trials, and injunctions for his clients.
+He has won appeals in the 2nd Circuit, 5th Circuit, and Texas Court of Appeals.
+He also has successfully secured several multi-million dollar settlements.

-Before joining Susman Godfrey, Mr. Langham worked as a law clerk to the Honorable Vanessa D. Gilmore in the United States District Court for the Southern District of Texas.
-Mr. Langham earned his Juris Doctorate from Columbia Law School as a Harlan Fiske Stone Scholar, and graduated magna cum laude from The George Washington University Honors Program, where he received a Bachelor of Arts in International Affairs and Japanese Language and Literature.
+Before joining Susman Godfrey, Mr. Langham worked as a law clerk for Judge Vanessa D. Gilmore in the U.S. District Court for the Southern District of Texas.
+He earned his J.D. from Columbia Law School as a Harlan Fiske Stone Scholar and graduated magna cum laude from The George Washington University Honors Program, where he received a B.A. in International Affairs and Japanese Language and Literature.
 Mr. Langham is licensed to practice in both Texas and New York.